Williamqiang/MUMRC/README.md

 pip install transformers==4.18.0
 ```
 For MindSpore, please follow this [URL](https://www.mindspore.cn/install).
-The version is 2.0.0 and the device is GPU CUDA 11.6
+The MindSpore's version is 2.0.0 and the device is GPU CUDA 11.6

 # Data Download